Anaconda (film series): Anacondas: The Hunt for the Blood Orchid (2004)

 A group of researchers from Wexel Hall embarks on an expedition to the jungles of Borneo in search of the rare Blood Orchid, believed to have medicinal properties.
 However, they encounter a massive breed of aggressive and dangerous Anacondas.
 As they venture deeper into the jungle, they must fight for survival against both the snakes, the unforgiving environment, and their own ambitions.

 Anaconda 3: Offspring (2008)

 The film follows a team of scientists working in a remote facility for Wexel Hall where they are experimenting with genetic engineering and the Blood Orchid.
 They inadvertently create a new breed of anacondas, which grows to monstrous size and escapes into the wild.
 As the snakes escape and wreak havoc, a group of mercenaries and the scientists must work together to stop it before it reaches a populated area.

 Anacondas: Trail of Blood (2009)

-Amanda, a former scientist behind the creation of genetically engineered anacondas of the third film, must stop the last of the mutant anacondas she helped create after it gained regenerative abilities from the Blood Orchid's experiments.
+Amanda Hayes, a former scientist behind the creation of genetically engineered anacondas of the third film, must stop the last of the mutant anacondas she helped create after it gained regenerative abilities from the Blood Orchid's experiments.
 As the creature grows deadlier, Amanda joins a group of survivors to track it down and prevent it from wreacking further havoc.